radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 15. (Optional) If you are using a client secret instead of a certificate, select the password property and click Edit.

-16. (Optional) If you are using a client secret instead of a certificate, enter the secret key associated with your Azure AD application.
+16. (Optional) If you are using a client secret instead of a certificate, enter the secret key associated with your Entra ID application.

 17. Select the URL property and click Edit.
-Enter the URL for your Azure AD tenant (if using graphapi, this would look like: `https://graph.windows.net/<your _tenant_name>`.
+Enter the URL for your Entra ID tenant (if using graphapi, this would look like: `https://graph.windows.net/<your _tenant_name>`.
 If using mgraph, this would look like: https://graph.microsoft.com/beta).

 18. Click **OK**.

 19. Select the oauthURL property and click **Edit**.

-20. Enter the URL for your Azure AD tenant token endpoint (if using graphapi, this would look like: `https://login.microsoftonline.com/<your _tenant_name>/oauth2/token`.
+20. Enter the URL for your Entra ID tenant token endpoint (if using graphapi, this would look like: `https://login.microsoftonline.com/<your _tenant_name>/oauth2/token`.
 If using mgraph, this would look like: `https://login.microsoftonline.com/<your _tenant_name>/oauth2/v2.0/token`).

 21. Click **OK**.